• Home

 I’ve always found personal posts the hardest to write.
 It’s not because I am creating content that can’t be destroyed (well, yes, this is difficult in a way), subjected to perhaps a million gazes or maybe only one, but because of the naked truth that comes with it.

-Looking into the mirror is difficult.
+Looking in the mirror is difficult.
 Facing both the ugly and the beautiful (if any) is painful.

 The years had been stagnant for me.

 After my graduation, I threw myself into work.
-I have sacrificed my time and health, friendships and kinships, and even my sense of self.
+I have sacrificed my time and health, friendships and kinship, and even my sense of self.
 And I achieved nothing.

 I was left with a mind severely burnt out and an ailing health.